crabmusket/eightyeight.github.io/_posts/2015-07-10-development-versus-deployment-docker-and-haskell.md

 This way, next time I spin up a fresh container, I don't have to reinstall.

 Note that I _do_ have to run `cabal update` again, if I want to install more libraries in a fresh container.
-This is a slight annoyance, but I usually do it in that foggy minute right after I re-open my source files and try to get my head bask where I left it.
+This is a slight annoyance, but I usually do it in that foggy minute right after I re-open my source files and try to get my head back to where it was yesterday.

 ## What about `yesod devel`?